Fintech One-On-One Podcast Por Peter Renton arte de portada

 Escúchala gratis

 Fintech is eating the world.
-Join Peter Renton, Co-Founder of Fintech Nexus, every week as he interviews the fintech leaders who are leading the transformation of financial services.
-If you want to understand what the future will look like for lending, payments, digital banking and more tune in to Fintech One•On•One (formerly the Lend Academy Podcast).
+Join Peter Renton, Co-Founder of Fintech Nexus and now an independent fintech media and events consultant, every week as he interviews the fintech leaders who are leading the transformation of financial services.
+If you want to understand what the future will look like for lending, payments, digital banking and more, tune in to Fintech One-On-One.

 © 2025 © 2025 Renton & Co.
 LLC